evanmcarlson/merge-sort/README.md

 # quasilinear-sorting
 This repository contains implementations of three sorting algorithms: merge, quick, and insertion sort.
 The program `TestEfficiency` outputs information used to compare the efficiency of these algorithms as measured by wall clock time.

-Merge sort and quicksort have a quasilinear O(n lg n) running time.
-Insertion sort has a quadratic O(n^2) running time and is used as a comparison.
+Merge sort and quicksort have a quasilinear O(n lg n) time complexity.
+Insertion sort has a quadratic O(n^2) time complexity and is used as a comparison.

 These algorithms are implemented as functions in their respective classes and the main class, `TestEfficiency`, tests the timing of the implementations against each other.